damponsah20/Data-for-Northern-Ghana/README.md

-Maximum temperature datasets for Northern Ghana
+Daily maximum temperature datasets for Northern Ghana

 These datasets contain point-based data but do not include the coordinates necessary for spatial plotting.